mcorino/wxRuby3/INSTALL.md

 Requirements are the same as for installing the source gem.
 Gem dependencies are listed in the Gemfile in the root of the wxRuby3 tree and should be installed by executing `bundle install`.<br>
 To be able to generate HTML documentation the optional `:documentation` group should be included.<br>
-To be able to run the Rake memory check task the option `:develop` group should be included.
+To be able to run the Rake memory check task the optional `:develop` group should be included.

 The wxRuby3 project provides a Rake based build system.
 Call `rake help` to get an overview of the available commands.
 As mentioned there the `rake configure` command is required as the very first command.
 Call `rake configure[--help]` to